The Basics

 Period Certain—an income option offered by an immediate annuity where the contract owner can select to receive periodic payments for a specified period of time.
 The payout amount is determined by the contract value and the length of the period selected.

-Principal—the total amount the contract owner has invested in an annuity, not including interest earned.
+Principal—the total amount the Contract Owner has invested in an annuity, not including interest earned.

 Q